RicoPfister/rico-opp-php-mysql/README_quiz_generator.md

 * Randomly generated quiz every time you reload the webpage.
 Number of questions are adjustable.
 * Add a new question with a maximum of 4 answers
+* 2 answer typee: radio and check boxes
-* Evaluation of the entire quiz and each individual question
+* Evaluation each individual question; use of svg to display the result graphically
-* Validations: user answers, new quiz, add questions
+* Validation of: user answers, new quiz, add questions
-* What I used to realize to project: Bootstrap, HTML; CSS; JS; PHP; SQL; PHPmyAdmin
+* I used to following tools t to to create the project: Bootstrap, HTML; CSS; JS; PHP; SQL; PHPmyAdmin
-* How to open the developer console which shows $_SESSION and last $_POST: ctrl + alt + y
+* How to open the developer console which shows $_SESSION and $_POST: ctrl + alt + y
 * Hide instead of deleting of database entries
 * Mobile second (sort of)